PhaserEditor2D/PhaserEditor2D-v3/README.md

 # Phaser Editor 2D - v3

-Phaser Editor is a web-based IDE to develop HTML5 games.
+[Phaser Editor 2D](https://phasereditor2d.com) is a web-based IDE to develop HTML5 games.
 The games are powered by the popular [Phaser](https://phaser.io) framework.

 ![Phaser Editor v3 scheernshot](https://github.com/PhaserEditor2D/PhaserEditor2D-v3/raw/master/screens/preview.png "Phaser Editor v3 early preview")

-**This version of the editor is in active development and is not released yet**.
 This is a full re-write of the editor, using web technologies.

 Previous versions of the editor are based on the [Eclipse IDE](https://eclipse.org).
 Both are hosted [here](https://github.com/PhaserEditor2D/PhaserEditor).